Looking for a job

 - Develop a portfolio of your experience and achievements.
 Include samples of your work and volunteer experience if you have them.

-- Research salaries and position descriptions using websites like SEEK, Jobs on the Coast, Glassdoor, Smart Jobs or Australian Public Service (APS) Jobs.
-Industry associations or state industrial relations agencies can also help.
+- Research salaries and position descriptions using websites like SEEK, Smart Jobs or Australian Public Service (APS) Jobs.
+Industry associations and state industrial relations agencies can also help.

-- Research the professions that you may be heading into using Graduate Careers Australia Career Profiles or Job Outlook.
+- Research the professions that you may be heading into using Job Outlook.

 - Think about other considerations that might influence the type of jobs you will apply for including: